maxmacstn/HA-SolarWeatherStation/README.md

 	- Use SHT3x sensor module  instead of DHT22.
 This significantly improves stability and accuracy.
 	- Re-wire the sensor component box using I2C lines (instead of DHT22's one-wire protocol).
 	- Use common ground for PMS sensor and SHT sensor.
-	- Use single 18650 battery instead of two. (one battery can lasts more than one week without charging.)
+	- Use a single 18650 battery instead of two.
+(One battery lasts more than one week without charging.)

 ## Screenshots